Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           - Demuxes and receives the MPEG-2 transport stream and/or HD SDI signal
           - It formats the metadata in these streams such as SCTE-35 or SCTE 104 to CMAF metadata tracks
-          - It performs a high quality ABR encode in different bit-rates with alligned switching points
+          - It performs a high quality ABR encode in different bit-rates with aligned switching points
           - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles as defined in this document
           - It posts the addressabe media objects composing the tracks to the live packager according